 Strength training is a form of physical activity that is designed to improve muscular fitness by exercising a muscle or a muscle group against external resistance.
 Strength training, like all other fitness-related training activities, requires the design and implementation of an effective program (also known as programming).
 When combined with proper nutrition, strength training serves to increase strength and power while improving sports performance and body composition.
 Not to mention, reduce risk of injury.

 Examples of strength training activities include weight training and bodyweight training.
 Weight training can be performed using free weights (e.g., dumbbells), machines (e.g., leg press), or barbells.
 Examples of bodyweight exercises include walking lunges, push-ups, flat lying glute bridges, chair dips, box jumps, and leg raises.
 When it comes to barbell training, the major lifts (also known as the big five) include the back squat, deadlift, push press, bench press, and power clean.
+You can view the instructions for common body weight exercises and my fitness challenges by visiting the page titled Workouts.

 The strength training resources I utilized to learn the big lifts include Mark Rippetoe’s Starting Strength Basic Barbell Training book, Basic Barbell Training DVD, and Practical Programming for Strength Training book.
 I also attended Ripp’s Starting Strength Seminar in Wichita Falls, Texas in 2014.